+This is not a complete list of side effects.
 It is important for patients to talk with healthcare providers about all potential treatment options and their side effects before choosing an IBD treatment.
-Patients should be sure to let their healthcare providers know about any and all medications or supplements that they are currently taking, because some drug interactions can have dangerous side effects.
+Patients should be sure to let their healthcare providers know about any and all medications or supplements that they are currently taking because some drug interactions can have dangerous side effects.

 - Biologic Therapies.
 Crohn's & Colitis Foundation of America.
 Available at: http://www.ccfa.org/resources/biologic-therapies.html.
 Accessed 1/19/18.

 - Brown SJ, Abreu MT.
 Biologic therapies in inflammatory bowel disease.
 Practical Gastroenterology 2005;July:38-63.